 |CVSS Score||7.0 Medium|

 |Privilege Required (PR||Low|

 Linux Kernel Version Affected by CVE-2022-2959

 The flaw affects Kernel v5.18.
 A popular server-side Linux distribution, RedHat clarified in its security advisory that this vulnerability doesn’t affect Red Hat Enterprise Linux 6, 7, and 8 since they did not include support for a general notification queue such as watch queue.

 Please have the advisories published by other popular Linus distributions hare:

 How to Fix CVE-2022-2959- A Privilege Escalation Vulnerability in Linux Kernel?

 A code is published on GitHub public repository, which says, “The occupancy check must be done after the lock is taken, and the lock must be taken after the new ring is allocated.” to overcome this Privilege Escalation Vulnerability in Linux Kernel.
 However, there are no updates seen available from Kernel moderators to fix the vulnerability.
 We think that it may take more time to research this vulnerability and release an official patch.
 Until then, if you want to implement it on your own, you can try it out.

-We hope this post will help you know how to fix CVE-2022-2959- a privilege escalation vulnerability in Linux Kernel.
+We hope this post would help you know how to fix CVE-2022-2959- a privilege escalation vulnerability in Linux Kernel.
 Please share this post if you find this interested.
-Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, & Medium and subscribe to receive updates like this.
+Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, Medium & Instagram, and subscribe to receive updates like this.